 The FCPA and similar laws around the world benefit companies interested in international expansion.
 By disincentivizing corruption, they level the playing field and, ultimately, reduce the cost of expanding into a new territory (as bribes do not need to be paid).

 However, the complexity of international expansion means that you may not be able to completely eliminate the risk of FCPA non-compliance on your own.
-By working with an established local partner such as New Horizons Global Partners, you can ensure that your international expansion is compliant with FCPA and similar laws.
+By working with an established local partner such as New Horizons Global Partners, you can ensure that your international expansion is in full global compliance with the FCPA and other similar laws.